 As anti-racism conversations become more and more common in the workplace, we at Fearless Futures have found that companies often don’t know how to talk about or disrupt the unique experiences of racism for South Asian folks.
-In order to unpack the day-to-day realities of oppression South Asian people face, we must understand how the overlap of racism, colonialism, and Islamophobia creates particular negative outcomes at scale.
+To unpack the day-to-day realities of oppression South Asian people face, we must understand how the overlap of racism, colonialism, and Islamophobia creates particular negative outcomes at scale.

 The racism South Asian communities face today in the UK and US, amongst other countries, is directly connected to the colonialism of South Asian countries.
-Colonial ideas and policies used to subordinate, demonise, and invisibilise colonised South Asian communities shape the mechanisms and narratives that lead to racist outcomes for South Asian diaspora communities today.
+Colonial ideas and policies used to subordinate, demonize, and invisibilize colonized South Asian communities shape the mechanisms and narratives that lead to racist outcomes for South Asian diaspora communities today.

 TOOLS OF COLONIALISM AND RACISM

-When the British colonised South Asia in the 18th century, they painted its residents as dirty, inferior, and requiring the “order” of “Western values”.
+When the British colonized South Asia in the 18th century, they painted its residents as dirty, inferior, and requiring the “order” of “Western values”.
 They did this to justify new laws and taxes that would give the British a monopoly over the spice trade.
-Over the centuries, colonisers stole South Asian wealth and resources, created a dynamic of dependency on the British as a source of employment, and then claimed to have brought democracy and prosperity to its freshly exploited citizens.
-Colonialism thus created a global economic hierarchy by making it easier for the Global North to trade and freely move capital, while constricting people’s access in the Global South.
-The colonial narratives and policies that permitted famine and extreme violence in the past continue to uphold a system of racism that subordinates, demonises, and invisibilises South Asian diaspora communities in the West today.
+Over the centuries, colonizers stole South Asian wealth and resources, created a dynamic of dependency on the British as a source of employment, and then claimed to have brought democracy and prosperity to its freshly exploited citizens.
+Colonialism thus created a global economic hierarchy by making it easier for the Global North to trade and freely move capital while constricting people’s access in the Global South.
+The colonial narratives and policies that permitted famine and extreme violence in the past continue to uphold a system of racism that subordinates, demonizes, and invisibilizes South Asian diaspora communities in the West today.

-Click here for image PDF with accessible links.
+Click here for an image PDF with accessible links.

-We can trace back the lack of respect for South Asian lives today to Britain’s complete carelessness and even disdain for South Asian life.
-During World War II, the British Army destroyed civilian food supplies and transports in Bengal, India in order to defend themselves from “enemies.”
+We can trace the lack of respect for South Asian lives today to Britain’s complete carelessness and even disdain for South Asian life.
+During World War II, the British Army destroyed civilian food supplies and transports in Bengal, India to defend themselves from “enemies.”
 An estimated 3 million Indians died in the resultant Bengal famine, and yet this statistic is rarely used in school curricula today that mainly focus on the death toll of Europeans during WWII.
-Additionally, British colonisers trained Indian doctors in Western medicine in order to create a narrow pipeline out of the colonialism-created-poverty in India, that could fill the post-war British labour shortage.
-Pakistani and Bangladeshi migrants were used in a similar way for the steel and textile industries to rebuild Britain after WWII.
-This orchestrated mass migration from South Asia led to the delegitimisation of medical professionals of colour in the UK even while they were in such high demand, with many painted as incompetent and intrusive.
+Additionally, British colonizers trained Indian doctors in Western medicine to create a narrow pipeline out of the colonialism-created poverty in India, that could fill the post-war British labor shortage.
+Pakistani and Bangladeshi migrants were used similarly for the steel and textile industries to rebuild Britain after WWII.
+This orchestrated mass migration from South Asia led to the delegitimization of medical professionals of color in the UK even while they were in such high demand, with many painted as incompetent and intrusive.

-While today some people point to some British Indians’ financial success or how people of colour now make up a quarter of NHS workers to claim the end of racism, making South Asian folks’ humanity dependent on their success creates a good vs. bad immigrant binary.
+While today some people point to some British Indians’ financial success or how people of color now make up a quarter of NHS workers to claim the end of racism, making South Asian folks’ humanity dependent on their success creates a good vs. bad immigrant binary.
 It is very dangerous because it reveals how their rights and livelihoods can be easily disposed of once they are no longer seen as useful.
-It also ignores the reality of 19th century working class South Asian migrants who had so few financial resources that they were trapped in cycles of poverty that persist today.
+It also ignores the reality of 19th-century working-class South Asian migrants who had so few financial resources that they were trapped in cycles of poverty that persist today.

 Today, South Asian oppression is often ignored because of the “model minority myth” that is projected onto South and East Asians alike.
-The model minority myth emphasises that Asian people are smart and successful, but ultimately harms individuals in this community.
-When people solely focus on this positive stereotype, they invisibilise racist policies and behaviours against Asian people, and drive a wedge between communities of colour.
-We also have to observe the double standards created by these myths, in which the achievements of Asian folks are attributed to a “robotic” cleverness, while the same (or lesser) successes of white people are labelled as unique talent and awarded accordingly.
-We can see then, how colonial tactics that categorised South Asian culture as dirty or backwards led to policies and outcomes that invisibilise South Asian suffering and skill and appropriate their culture.
+The model minority myth emphasizes that Asian people are smart and successful, but ultimately harms individuals in this community.
+When people solely focus on this positive stereotype, they invisibilize racist policies and behaviors against Asian people and drive a wedge between communities of color.
+We also have to observe the double standards created by these myths, in which the achievements of Asian folks are attributed to a “robotic” cleverness, while the same (or lesser) successes of white people are labeled as unique talent and awarded accordingly.
+We can see then, how colonial tactics that categorised South Asian culture as dirty or backward led to policies and outcomes that invisibilise South Asian suffering and skill and appropriate their culture.